jaysh-/MockPractice/README.md

-#Purpose
+# Purpose
 The purpose of this project is to provide a practice area for learning to use a mocking framework in C#.

-#Instructions
+# Instructions
 Fork this repository into your own account.
 Using your favorite unit test library and mocking framework, write tests for the following requirements.
 Do not implement any of the existing interfaces.
 Any implementation code you write should exist primarily in the methods being tested.

 # TestCases
 ## OrderService.PlaceOrder
+### Order Validity
-### Order is valid if
+An order is valid if
-* OrderItems are unique by product sku
+1 OrderItems are unique by product sku
-* All products are in stock
+2 All products are in stock

-* If order is not valid, an exception is thrown containing a list of reasons why the order is not valid.
+Otherwise, an exception should be thrown containing a list of reasons why the order is not valid.

+### On Valid Order
 * If order is valid, an OrderSummary is returned
   * it is submitted to the OrderFulfillmentService.
   * containing the order fulfillment confirmation number.